ChristineTham/zettelkasten-rag/README.md

 # Zettelkasten RAG (Retrieval Augmented Generation)

-Second Brain Google ADK agent that creates a RAG corpus of Zettelkasten cards from a source and then use RAG to query the cards.
+Second Brain agent using Google ADK that creates a RAG corpus of Zettelkasten cards from a source and then use RAG to query the cards.

 ## Motivation